arachne-threat-intel/thread/CONTRIBUTING.md

 ## Coding Standards

 - Please fork Thread to create Pull Requests (PRs) to contribute to our codebase.
+See [Code Contribution Workflow](#code-contribution-workflow) for more details.
 - For Python code, we aim to follow recommended guides (https://peps.python.org/pep-0008/).
 Your IDE may already enforce these for you.
 - If complex code is required, please comment.
 - When making a commit, please begin your commit message with - if applicable - the tagged Issue number of what you are working on, `#<Issue number>: Added a unicorn to the homepage`.